niliimas/data-test-streamlit/README.md

 Orders can be calculated using two approaches:

-1. **Row-level definition**
+### 1. Row-level definition
 Each row is treated as one order.

-2. **Unique OrderKey definition**
+### 2. Unique OrderKey definition
 Orders are counted using distinct OrderKey values.

 Main KPIs: